 PS: I am sure many of you are following my ongoing #OffbeatEuropeWithTSW journey on my social media channels.
 In case you want to know more, do read how I am managing 4 months Solo Budget Travel in Europe and stay tuned for upcoming posts.

 Inspired?
 Pin these to your Pinterest boards

-I was in Northern France on the invitation of region Hauts-de-France.
+I was in Northern France at the invitation of the region Hauts-de-France.
 Everything expressed above is based on my personal experience and conversations I had in the region.
 All images used were shot by me.
 Please don’t use any image or text without written permission.